-- 3.1 Register
+3.1 Register

-- (a) The Board shall maintain the Register.
+- (a) The Board will maintain the Register.

-- (b) The Register shall record the Allocated Membership Status of each Member, and shall contain:
+- (b) The Register will record the Allocated Membership Status of each Member, and shall contain:

-- (i) a list of all Active Members;
+- (i) a list of all Members;

 - (ii) a list of all Honorary Members;

 - (iii) a list of all Life Members;

-- (iv) a list all retired Members; and
+- (iv) a list all retired Members;

+- (v) a list of all Members holding each Specialisation; and

-- (v) such other lists as the Board from time to time determines.
+- (vi) such other lists as the Board from time to time determines.